How to Send Emails with PHP Mail() Function and PHP Mailer

 If you see this warning when testing a PHP mail script, the cause might be one of the following:

-- You used invalid SMTP authentication details.
-Make sure to use an email address that exists and belongs to you.
+• You used invalid SMTP authentication details.
+Make sure to use an existing email address that belongs to you.

 Mail Goes to the Spam Folder

 There are various reasons why PHP mail might trigger spam filters.
-Some of the most common examples include:
+Some of the most common causes include:

-- Misleading or spam-like subject.
-Examples include using terms such as “test” or “urgent.”
+• Misleading or spam-like subject.
+It usually happens when using terms such as “test” or “urgent.”
 Be sure to set a clear intent in the Subject line.

-- Incorrect sender address.
-This can invoke security measures to filter your email as prevention against email spoofing and scams.
+• Incorrect sender address.
+Adding the wrong address can invoke security measures to filter your email to prevent spoofing and scams.

 Conclusion